Quickstart for Remediators

 The programmatic conversions are multi-step processes that require validation at each step.
 The code for these conversions was written by developers Martin Holmes, Joey Takeda, and Tracey El Hajj.
 The developers run the conversions because the IML source texts have to be run through an IML validator and iteratively corrected and converted.

-If the correction is not one that we can build into the conversion, consider using a regex (regular expression).
+If the correction is not one that we can build into the conversion, consider using a regular expression (regex).
 Regex is more sophisticated than a simple find-and-replace function; it allows you to replace one pattern with another pattern in cases where different text nodes, attributes, or values prevent a find-and-replace.
 We have a growing library of regex that we have written for LEMDO remediations.
 For a guide on using regex and a list of prefabricated regex written for LEMDO remediations, see Text Conversions with Regular Expressions.

-You may also contact the current Conversion Editor to request a new regex.
+You may also contact a senior member of the LEMDO team to request a new regex.
 Describe the problem carefully, providing both an example from the text-as-converted and the end result of your intervention as remediator.

 The Editor, the Remediator, and the Remediating Editor